almostdutch/CEST-7pool-LorentzianLineshapeModel-fitting-in-C/README.md

-# Program to generate CEST maps by fitting a 7-pool Lorentzian-lineshape model to densely-sampled brain CEST-MRI data.
+# Program to generate CEST maps by fitting a 7-pool Lorentzian-lineshape model to densely-sampled brain CEST-MRI data

 The program is dependent on the following Libraries: